TABLE OF CONTENTS

 5.11.11. for being transported on board any type of boat, ship, train, lorry or aeroplane; or inside the ‘no-traffic’ lanes of ports or airports / aerodromes and/or in similar places not generally accessible to public traffic; or in refinery or oil company premises / installations without InterRent express’s written authorisation.
 If InterRent grants its consent to you it will inform you of the third party insurance cover that may be applicable which will vary depending on the circumstances.

 5.12.
-Return the Vehicle and its keys and any accessories to the return Branch stated in the Rental Agreement in the condition that we provided it to you at the start of the Hire Period and by the expiry time and date specified in the Rental Agreement.
+As indicated in section 5.1 above, return the Vehicle and its keys, Accessories and any documentation to us by the expiry time and date specified in the Rental Agreement.
 We allow you a grace period of 29 minutes after the expiry time and date and if you don’t return the Vehicle within this period then we will charge you:

-5.12.1. the daily charge for each day (or part day) that you keep the Vehicle beyond the expiry time and date specified in the Rental Agreement plus an unauthorised extension fee (the cost for which is set out in the Tariff Guide); and
+5.12.1. the daily charge for each day (or part day) that you keep the Vehicle beyond the expiry time and date specified in the Rental Agreement plus an unauthorised Extension Charge (the cost for which is set out in the Tariff Guide); and

-5.12.2. for repair costs (if any) up to the value of the damage Excess amount that you agreed at the start of the Hire Period provided always that you have not done something or failed to do something which compromises or invalidates the insurance and protection provisions (see section 25 below).
+5.12.2. for damage caused to the Vehicle (if any) as set out in section 12 below up to the value of the damage Excess amount that you agreed at the start of the Hire Period provided always that you have not done something or failed to do something which compromises or invalidates the insurance and protection provisions (see section 25 below).